OxideWaveLength/Minecraft-Hack-BaseClient/Readme.md

 - Add the javaws.jar to your project buildpath (the file is located here: "JAVA_PATH\jre1.8.0_VERSION\lib\javaws.jar".

 #### Let's build it!
 I made a [video](https://www.youtube.com/watch?v=TjJz9Iisg-Y) showcasing how to export the client to MultiMC from Eclipse.
 There are also other tutorials available.
-[Search How to export a JAR from my IDE](https://bfy.tw/ReNB).
+[Search "How to export a JAR from my IDE" on Google](https://bfy.tw/ReNB).